Djokovic, Sharapova come back with wins

 Men's defending champion Roger Federer, meanwhile, began his tournament by easing past Slovenia's Aljaz Bedene 6-3 6-4 6-3.

-The 19-time grand slam winner subsequently interviewed by comedian and actor Will Ferrell, a tennis fan.
+The 19-time grand slam winner was subsequently interviewed by comedian and actor Will Ferrell, a tennis fan.

+Keeping with the comeback theme, 2009 US Open winner Juan Martin del Potro overcame American Francis Tiafoe 6-3 6-4 6-3 in his first Australian Open appearance since 2014.

+Del Potro sits in Federer's quarter, having beaten his Swiss rival at the US Open in September.